-On behalf of Associated Builders and Contractors, a national construction industry trade association with 68 chapters representing more than 22,000 member companies, I write today in support of H.R.
-3938, the Build It in America Act.
-This legislation would extend key provisions of the ABC-supported Tax Cuts and Jobs Act and provide additional certainty to the construction industry, including the deduction for research and development and the extension of the 100% bonus depreciation.
-ABC appreciates the committee's action on this critical legislation and urges Congress to pass this important relief for American companies.
+On behalf of Associated Builders and Contractors, a national construction industry trade association with 68 chapters representing more than 22,000 member companies, I write today to urge the extension of several key provisions of the ABC-supported Tax Cuts and Jobs Act that would provide much-needed certainty to the construction industry, including the deduction for research and development and the extension of the 100% bonus depreciation.
+These critical policies will support our nation's construction industry and encourage economic growth throughout the country.